Skip to main content

 In summary, the things you've done here are:

-• ✅ JDK 8 or higher installed (if not, run brew install openjdk@11 for macOS / visit OpenJDK website for others)
+• ✅ Installed JDK 8 or higher (if not, run brew install openjdk@11 for macOS / visit OpenJDK website for others)

-• ✅ Maven installed (if not, run brew install maven for macOS / visit their website for others)
+• ✅ Installed Maven (if not, run brew install maven for macOS / visit their website for others)

-• pom.xml having slack-api-client as a dependency
+• ✅ Updated the pom.xml file to have slack-api-client as a dependency

 Gradle